-TenX, a COMIT (Cryptographically-secure Off-chain Multi-asset Instant Transaction network) compatible wallet, making global payments as cheap, fast and easy as sending a text message just released its long awaiting spendable Ether (ETH) feature by card, becoming the world’s first company to offer this.
+TenX, a COMIT (Cryptographically-secure Off-chain Multi-asset Instant Transaction network) compatible wallet, making global payments as cheap, fast and easy as sending a text message just released their long-awaited spendable Ether (ETH) feature by card, becoming the world’s first company to offer this.

 Now users can fund their TenX card directly with ETH, no fiat needed Customers can keep your funds in ETH.
 TenX DOES NOT convert them into fiat.
 This way users benefit from a potential price increase of ETH.
 TenX only converts ETH to fiat in the very moment of transaction.